 During my first year in Taiwan, I rented an apartment in a nondescript high rise building on a busy road.
-It was 10 ping in area (about 350 square feet), with no kitchen, just one large room (bedroom / living area) and a bathroom.
-The view of the mountains is wonderful and the large windows allow lots of natural light.
+It was 10 ping in area (about 350 square feet), with no kitchen, just one large room (bedroom/living area) and a bathroom.
+The view of the mountains was wonderful and the large windows allow lots of natural light.
 These two features sold me on the place.
-Fortunately, at $10,000NTD (about $312 USD) per month, the price is right too.
+Fortunately, at $10,000NTD (about $312 USD) per month, the price was right too.

 My employer introduced me to a real estate agent who took me to some really dark and depressing places before showing me the light, bright, mountain view unit.
 A few days later we met to sign the lease (all in Chinese) and I was prepared to pay the usual one month deposit in addition to first month’s rent.
 At that point, I found out that I was required to PAY THE REALTOR the equivalent of one month’s rent too.
 Unlike in the US where the owner pays the rental agent fees, in Taiwan that expense is passed to the renter.

 After that first year, I moved to a wonderful complex right on the edge of town.
-My apartment is beautiful with a full kitchen, comfortable L-shaped sectional, large patio, and a garden.
-It’s also 10 ping in area and the same price as the previous unit at $10,000NTD per month.
-Since I was able to find it through friends and not a realtor, I don’t have the additional expense of the agent commission or a lease.
+My beautiful one-bedroom apartment has a full kitchen, comfortable L-shaped sectional, large patio, and a garden.
+It’s also 10 ping in area and the same price as the first apartment at $10,000NTD per month.
+Since I was able to find it through friends and not a realtor, I didn’t have the additional expense of the agent commission or a lease.

-(The complex I live in, sometimes referred to as “The Commune”, offers a wide variety of housing options ranging in price from $5000 – $16,000NTD per month.)
+(The complex I lived in, sometimes referred to as “The Commune”, offers a wide variety of housing options ranging in price from $5000 – $16,000NTD per month.)

 Price Conversion: $10,000NTD = $312 USD per month

 My apartment includes cable TV and internet but I pay for gas and electric and the charges vary greatly with the season.
-My electric bill is around $700NTD in the winter and can jump to around $3000NTD in the summer, but the air conditioner is a necessary splurge during the hot, humid summers.
-Gas for heating and cooking costs $700NTD every 4-5 months, a pretty minimal expense (I don’t cook a lot!).
+My electric bill is around $700NTD in the winter and jumps to around $3000NTD in the summer, but the air conditioner was a necessary splurge during the hot, humid summers.
+Gas for heating and cooking costs $700NTD every 4-5 months, a pretty minimal expense.